uk-carpentries/2021-06-08-manchester-online/index.md

 {% include lc/intro.html %}
 {% endif %}

-This Software Carpentry workshop is organised jointly by colleagues from <a href="https://www.methods.manchester.ac.uk/" target="_blank">Methods@Manchester, <a href="https://www.library.manchester.ac.uk/" target="_blank">the University of Manchester Library</a>, <a href="https://www.itservices.manchester.ac.uk/research/" target="_blank">the University of Manchester Research IT</a>, and Manchester branch of <a href="https://software.ac.uk/" target="_blank">the Software Sustainability Institute</a>.
+The workshop is organised jointly by colleagues from <a href="https://www.methods.manchester.ac.uk/" target="_blank">Methods@Manchester, <a href="https://www.library.manchester.ac.uk/" target="_blank">the University of Manchester Library</a>, <a href="https://www.itservices.manchester.ac.uk/research/" target="_blank">the University of Manchester Research IT</a>, and Manchester branch of <a href="https://software.ac.uk/" target="_blank">the Software Sustainability Institute</a>.

 We are committed to providing a positive and accessible learning environment for all.
 Please notify the <a href="mailto:{{page.email}}">hosts</a> in advance of the workshop if you require any accommodations or if there is